zshamrock/blog/resources/templates/md/posts/2015-07-12-is-lang-important.md

   - [Codewars](http://www.codewars.com/)
   - [4Clojure](https://www.4clojure.com/)

 Moreover stay with the language which is fun and joy for you to work.
-The one which makes you happy, and allows you deliver the result for the customer or the product you build faster and with better quality.
+The one which makes you happy, and productive, and allows you deliver the result for the customer or the product you build faster and with better quality.

 As Agile says:
 > Working software is the primary measure of progress.